developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/voice/index.md

 ---
 ## Overview

 Enterprise Browser 2.0 (and higher) supports the ability to process incoming voice commands,  convert the voice input to text and employ the text in an app.
-Voice input is enabled in an EB app using JavaScript, which can be added to the app directly or added through [DOM injection](../dominjectionandroid). **A Zebra GMS device running Android is required**.
+Voice input is enabled in an EB app using JavaScript, which can be added to the app directly or by using [Page-based Actions](../pageactions), which also was introduced with EB 2.0.

+### Requirements

+* A Zebra GMS device running Android
+* An app running on EB 2.0 (or higher)

 #### Interfaces in use: